charbelraffoul/ada-website/index.md

   oil prices.
 High upside when oil surges, severe downside when it collapses.</li>

   <li><strong>Oil users (transport & airlines):</strong> Bet on teams for whom fuel is a
   major cost.
-Benefit when oil prices fall, suffer when they rise — unless broader demand collapses.</li>
+Benefit when oil prices fall, suffer when they rise, unless broader demand collapses.</li>

   <li><strong>Defensive staples:</strong> Bet on essential goods and regulated utilities.